 What to do to prevent becoming a victim of financial fraud

 More recently, a survey completed by the British Columbia Securities Commission (BCSC) asked residents how they would respond to an investment offering guaranteeing returns of 14 to 25% with no risk.
-Despite the fact that the investment displayed signs of fraud, a quarter of those surveyed said they would be willing to check out the investment.
-The most susceptible cohort was millennials, specifically females; 47% of female millennials said they would consider the offer, while their male counterparts faired slightly better at 35%.
+Despite these unrealistic claims, a quarter of those surveyed said they would be willing to check out the investment.
+The most susceptible cohort was millennials, especially females; 47% of female millennials said they would consider the offer, while their male counterparts fared slightly better at 35%.